 2. Pasta Method

 Warning: once you try this method, you may never look back.
 Simply combine your grain with plenty of fresh cold water, like you would when cooking pasta or Wheat Berries.
 Add a pinch of salt and bring the water to a boil, with or without the lid on.
-Boil the quinoa for 20 minutes and then drain in a fine mesh sieve.
+Boil the quinoa for precisely 12 minutes and then drain in a fine mesh sieve.
+Rinse immediately with plenty of cold water to remove the starches.

 Allow the quinoa to drain and dry for up to 6 hours (or enjoy it right away).
 Using this cooking method will allow the grains to expand, and they will resemble the larger, South American varieties.
 Cooked quinoa can be stored cooked in the fridge to be readily added to salads or heated for warm breakfasts or grain bowls.